hrishix6/HttpParrot/README.md

 ## Motivation

-In light of the outrage surrounding my (ex) favourite API testing tool - Postman and many others e.g Kong's Insomnia, making controversial decisions about their product, I've decided to embark on the journey of rolling my own API client tool.
-I thought it would be a fun and challenging exercise.
-I will try to replicate most essential features that such a tool should posses.
+Didn't like Postman's decision to move everything online with no offline option.
+Didn't like Insomnia, decided to roll my own tool.
+Besides I thought it would be fun little side project,so here it is.

+## Spec

+You can read the full specification [here](/spec.md)

 ## Built using